 Alex Baumann

-Currently Chief Executive Officer of Own the Podium – a summer sport technical program that aims to re-establish Canada internationally as one of the top sporting nations of the world – Alex Baumann is one of Canada’s greatest swimmers of all time.
+Currently Chief Executive of High Performance Sport New Zealand – an organization established to lead the high performance sport system in New Zealand and work in partnership to achieve the vision of ‘More New Zealanders winning on the world stage’ – Alex Baumann is one of Canada’s greatest swimmers of all time.
 Two Olympic gold medals, and many more podium finishes in international competition, Alex is an Officer of the Order of Canada, a recipient of the Order of Ontario, and a member of the Canadian Sports and Canadian Amateur Sports Hall of Fame.

 Read Alex Baumann’s full bio »